Can you imagine how it felt to hear those words?

 Evaluation Results and Recommendations

-Using Test Data to Get Results
+We Used Test Data to Get Results

 Sharon Lutz (Sharon L.) of Ohio is a parent of 3 sons with learning disabilities (ADHD and Dyslexia).
 Sharon is an advocate for her sons and has 25 years of experience working with school districts and the IEP process.
-She is a member of the Learning Disability Association.